 The tax season paper chase: What you need and how to stay organized for next year

-Spring means the April 30th tax deadline is around the corner.
+Spring means the April 30th tax deadline is around the corner (though, for 2017, you get until May 1).
 It's time to pull together all of your documents and records, do your research to see what tax breaks apply to you, and file.

 Though it may be a bit rushed this year, organizing your financial documents now could be the first step toward a timely tax filing next year and the years to come.
 Here's what documents you need to have on hand, tips for organizing them and how to destroy documents when you no longer need them.

 "Take your time with your tax return and don't do it all in one sitting," says Brian Quinlan, a certified professional accountant and partner at Campbell Lawless LLP.
 "You can key in tax slips first but then, in a second sitting, look at how to make the return better."

 Similarly, take your time getting all your documents together before you sit down to file.
 You don't want to leave out an important document because you're rushed.

 There's a laundry list of documents you'll need for your taxes, but some of the basics include:

 - All tax information slips: T3s, T4s -- which include group pension adjustment amounts -- and T5s.
 These documents go over your income, pension, and investments.

 - All charitable donation receipts.

 - Details of student loans and interest incurred (if they are from provincial or federal student loan programs).